 If you have a CSHC, the Medicare Safety Net can offer a higher reimbursement from Medicare if your expenses for medical treatment exceed these thresholds.

 As a CSHC holder, you’re not only eligible for concession prices on medications under the PBS, but you’re also placed on the PBS Safety Net.
-So, if you spend over a set amount within a year on PBS medicines ($244.80 for concession patients in 2022)2, you’ll then receive all subsequent PBS prescriptions for free for the rest of the calendar year.
+So, if you spend over a set amount within a year on PBS medicines ($277.20 for concession card holders in 2024)5, you’ll then receive all subsequent PBS prescriptions for free for the rest of the calendar year.

-If the medication isn’t covered by the PBS and is more expensive than the capped PBS price, an extras policy that provides cover for non-PBS medications may help you claim back some of the cost.
+If the medication isn’t included by the PBS and is more expensive than the capped PBS price, an extras policy that pays a benefit towards non-PBS medications may help you claim back some of the cost.

 The PBS Safety Net threshold typically changes on 1 January each year.